• About your Data

 Basic navigation

-"Items" or datasets are the digital objects that you upload to 4TU.ResearchData.
-Items may be any information, data, text, software, scripts, graphics, and interactive features generated, and may consist of one or multiple files.
+Datasets are the digital objects that you upload to 4TU.ResearchData.
+Datasets may be any information, data, text, software, scripts, graphics, and interactive features generated, and may consist of one or multiple files.

-You are also able to edit an item, for example by adding files to or removing files from the item, editing the metadata or making the item public.
-To do so, click the pencil icon on the far right (this will become visible when you hover over the item) that will then bring up the metadata form.
+The My datasets area is your private data management section where you can upload files, keep them private, share them with collaborators and publish data when you are ready.
+From this page you can create a private link for your dataset by clicking on the private link icon under "Actions".
+You are also able to edit a dataset, for example by adding files to or removing files from the item, editing the metadata or making the dataset public.
+To do so, click on the dataset title that will then bring up the metadata form.

-Please note: if the item is public, updating the file(s) will create a new version of the item.
+Please note: if the dataset is published, updating the file(s) will create a new version of the dataset.
 Read more in the section Modification and versioning.

-"Collections" are groupings of published items.
-Items from different sources may be grouped in a collection, and the collection itself can be published and be assigned a DOI.
+Collections are groupings of published datasets.
+Datasets from different sources may be grouped in a collection, and the collection itself can be published and be assigned a DOI.
 Collections may also be private.
 Please find more details on how to create a Collection on this page in the tab ‘Collections’.

 Sandbox